developwithpassion/exercises/intro/README.md

 - Make the necessary changes to the code
 - Push your code up to github
 - Send me a pull requests whenever you have code that you want me to review

-## Code

-You will need to modify the code in the code.js file